emmanechamkin/rakuten_challenge/Readme.md

 ### This directory contains the following files:

 - `2020_06_15_Kaggle_Challenge.ipynb`: the notebook version of this report
-- `2020_06_15_Kaggle_Challenge.html`: the html version of this report.
-Github does not automatically serve this, but it is useful if you clone the repo into an environment that doesn't render notebooks easily, or want to email it out.
 - `util.py`: utility code to shorten this report

 ### How to read through this: